freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creator/vpe/features.md

 ```

 > [!NOTE]
-> While it's not clear how we'll handle scripting, most of the events can probably be configured visually in the editor and don't need to be handled via scripting.
+> While it's not clear how we'll handle scripting, most events can probably be configured visually in the editor and don't need to be handled via scripting.

 ### Cross Platform

 Unity supports [a lot of platforms](https://unity.com/features/multiplatform).
-Our continuous integration builds for Windows (x86/x64), MacOS (x64) and Linux (x64).
-Besides Windows, some of our developers work on MacOS, so that's a fairly well tested platform as well.
-And we regularly test on Linux as well.
+Our continuous integration builds for Windows (x86/x64), macOS (x64) and Linux (x64).
+Besides Windows, some of our developers work on macOS, and we regularly test on Linux as well.

 ## Editor features